funkymonkeymonk/learn-to-play-key-forge/PITCHME.md

 ## Point Of The Game
 The first person to forge **3 keys** wins the game.

-Keys are forged by having **6 aember** to forge at the beginning of your turn.
+Keys are forged by having **6 Æmber** to forge at the beginning of your turn.

-You gain aember by card effects or by reaping.
+You gain Æmber by card effects or by reaping.

 ---